 This credit instrument can be very handy not just for its convenience, but also its ability to help us manage our finances better, if used correctly.
 Financially, we should welcome them like our best friends, but sadly, most people shun them due to mismanagement and abuse.

 However, to reap optimum benefits from using a credit card, we should first identify our spending behavioursand lifestyles.
 Only then can we hunt for one that gives us the best value for our money.

 The key is to use online credit card comparison tool to find and choose one that matches you the best!

 Like what Robert Kiyosaki has always said, there are good debts and bad debts.
 However, if one fails to service their loans and keep it up to date, then even a good debt can become a bad one.

 We should always have a solid repayment strategy in place.
-If we don’t, we can easily fall into a debt spiral and risk getting burdened with even more debt than we initially started out with.
-According to a recent article by The Star, our national household debt has already risen to a record of over 86% of our country’s gross domestic product (GDP), with property loans being the bulk of the debt composition.
+If we don’t, we can easily fall into a debt spiral and risk getting more debt than we initially started out with.

-Therefore, it is pivotal to devise an appropriate repayment plan to tackle these debts.
-There are several alternatives available when our mortgages become unmanageable and we can also learn to avoid making these car loan mistakes to save ourselves from becoming part of the bankruptcy statistics in Malaysia.
+Start by having a realistic repayment plan to tackle these debts.
+There are ways to keep debt in check before it becomes unmanageable.
+The same goes for managing your car loan to save ourselves from becoming part of the bankruptcy statistics in Malaysia.
 Furthermore, we can look into the credit payment card balance transfer facility to clear our debt faster and avoid paying hefty interests, too.

 It’s important to note that a good debt service history and a healthy credit report will ensure favourable terms and interest rates for our future loan applications.